Rose West has been an online writer for more than 10 years. She often writes about England, Hawaii, and books.

 - aloe vera (for when you don't listen about the 30 SPF sunscreen)

 Travel guides go on and on about the adorable monk seals and sea turtles and spinner dolphins and humpback whales, but they don't tell you about the wild animals that are a little less than adorable.
 The cane spider, for instance.
 Think: anorexic tarantula.
-Cane spider don't spin webs, and apparently they are afraid of humans.
+Cane spiders don't spin webs, and apparently, they are afraid of humans.
 Some unthinking people like them because they eat cockroaches.

 Speaking of cockroaches ...